SuperOfficeDocs/superoffice-docs/user-guide/en/admin/requests/admin.editReplyTemplates.md

 * [FAQ](admin.editReplyTemplates.md#FAQ)
 * [Weekly statistics](admin.editReplyTemplates.md#WeeklyStatistics)

+> [!TIP]
-**Tip**: Use the search field at the top to find specific templates.
+> Use the search field at the top to find specific templates.

 ## Requests